rdi-berkeley/zkp-web3-hackathon/_tracks/benchmarking_track.md

         <li>Number of physical and logical cores used</li>
 </ul>

-<p>For a detailed description on the configuration and log format expected for circuit benchmarks, we refer hackathon participants to the <a href="https://github.com/tumberger/zk-compilers/tree/main/tutorials">tutorials</a> section.</p>
+<p>For a detailed description on the configuration and log format expected for circuit benchmarks, we refer hackathon participants to the <a href="https://github.com/zkCollective/zk-Harness/tree/main/tutorials">tutorials</a> section.</p>

-<p>We integrated gnark to exemplify how to integrate libraries into the benchmarking harness.
-You can find a description on how to run benchmarks for gnark <a href="https://github.com/tumberger/zk-compilers/tree/main/gnark">here</a>.</p>
+<p>We integrated gnark to exemplify how to integrate libraries into the zk-Harness.
+You can find a description on how to run benchmarks for gnark <a href="https://github.com/zkCollective/zk-Harness/tree/main/gnark">here</a>.</p>

 </div>